verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_volumes.md

 docker run --rm --read-only --tmpfs /tmp alpine sh -c 'echo "whatever" > /tmp/blub'
 ```

-In addition, if the volume is mounted only for reading mount them as a read-only It can be done by appending :ro to the -v like this:
+In addition, if the volume is mounted only for reading, mount them as a read-only.
+It can be done by appending :ro to the -v.
+Here is an example:

 ```
 docker run -v volume-name:/path/in/container:ro alpine